 Nea Fokea is a small town placed at the very beginning of Halkidiki peninsula, 17km away from Nea Potidea to the east.

-The town has just a few tourist attractions, so it is good only as a base for visiting Kassandra because it is in a good position.
-It is very close to Afitos (6km), Kallithea (9km) and Sani (10km) so in this sense it is a prime location because these three cities are certainly worth a visit.
+The town has just a few tourist attractions so, because of its position, it is good only as a base for visiting Kassandra It is very close to Afitos (6km), Kallithea (9km) and Sani (10km) so, in this sense, it is in a great location as these three places are definitely worth a visit.
 It is great as a contrast to the noisy places at Kassandra such as Pefkohori, Hanioti, Kalithea.

-Across the tower, at the other side of the street, there is a catacomb and the holy spring of Apostle Paul, who is considered the protector of the city.
-Because of this, the city celebration is on 29th of June (St. Peter and Paul day), the date when it is very nice to visit Nea Fokea.
+Across the tower, there is a catacomb and the holy spring of Apostle Paul, who is considered the protector of the city.
+Because of this, the city celebration, on 29th of June (St. Peter and Paul day), is the date when it is very nice to visit Nea Fokea.
 Some believe that the Apostle Paul was hiding from the persecutors in this cave.